 A teacher, though, is trained to educate.
 Allow them to focus on their jobs, and let’s pressure those decision-makers who can help curtail this issue.
 Neither "prayers" nor "best thoughts" will end this.
 Today, someone on the no-fly zone can easily purchase an automatic weapon.
 Gun shows are particularly known for their ease of access.
 Gun sales increase exponentially after every school shooting.

-A year ago, Donald J. Trump overturned Obama’s bill regarding mental illness-related background checks for prospective gun purchasers, and yet he addressed the nation the day after the latest school shooting discussing mental health.
+A few years ago, Donald J. Trump overturned Obama’s bill regarding mental-illness-related background checks for prospective gun purchasers, and yet he addressed the nation the day after a school shooting discussing mental health.

 Some countries arm their teachers.
 We are not capable here.
 If you want to send your student to a military zone every morning, please do so.
 Outside of the United States, several countries at war do exactly this, both outside and inside childrens’ schools.